“The Tea” // Sunday Journal Entry … Chit-Chat: Coping with Type 2, Get To Happy, Photography Goals

 “Those who develop gestational diabetes are at higher risk of developing type 2 diabetes later in life.”
 (Source: Mayo Clinic)

 I’ve wanted to get into stock photography + and flat lays + and start a little shop on Creative Market + I mean just so many things.
 I want 2018 to be the year of the photograph…yes I say this now but it needs to happen.
-I’ve been shopping camera’s and it’s one of those things that you have to want to do.
-Photographers aren’t just born + they study their craft + they take pictures everyday + and they love it + they don’t get embarrassed in public pulling out a camera + it’s common place…second-nature + and if you want to get good at anything you need to constantly practice.
-So onward and outward + and here’s to more pictures + and better pictures…..thanks so much for visiting my blog today + and letting me chit-chat.
+I’ve been shopping for cameras and it’s one of those things that you have to want to do.
+Photographers aren’t just born + they study their craft + they take pictures every day + and they love it + they don’t get embarrassed in public pulling out a camera + it’s commonplace…second-nature + and if you want to get good at anything you need to constantly practice.
+So onward and outward + and here’s to more pictures + and better pictures…..thanks so much for visiting my blog today + and allowing me to chat with you.